-- Students are empowered to take responsibility for their behaviour through active engagement in developing and upholding Codes of Conduct - Explicit teaching of positive behaviours embedded within the curriculum addressing positive relationships, conflict resolution, resilience, bystander action, cyber safety action etc. - Providing a continuum of explicit teaching of content from K-10 e.g. for children a focus on friendships, sharing, Primary students 'Rock and Water' program, drum -making/ selfdevelopment workshop - Students in Years 6-10 regularly engage in classroom programs that address cyber safety, cyber bullying, 'sexting', privacy etc. - Training teachers in the use of quality resources/programs such as 'Kidsmatter' 'Mindmatters', Lifeline 'Safetalk', Mental Health First Aid - Providing opportunities for students to voice any concerns they may have in a safe environment e.g. Circle time, Guardian time - Engagement of school Wellbeing Officer and/or specialist services for delivery of programs and/or individual/group counselling - Regular engagement of School Police Liaison Officer, Kim Smith, to address students about cyber safety and on line bullying - Regularly recognising and acknowledging students who demonstrate appropriate behaviours that promote and restore positive, friendly relationships - Vigilant classroom, playground and transition supervision - Provision of safe and structured playground spaces and activities at break times
+- Students are empowered to take responsibility for their behaviour through active engagement in developing and upholding Codes of Conduct - Explicit teaching of positive behaviours embedded within the curriculum addressing positive relationships, conflict resolution, resilience, bystander action, cyber safety action etc. - Providing a continuum of explicit teaching of content from K-12 e.g. for children a focus on friendships, sharing, consent education, drum -making/ self-development workshop - Students in Years 6-12 regularly engage in classroom programs that address cyber safety, cyber bullying, 'sexting', privacy, consent etc. - Training teachers in the use of quality resources/programs such as 'Kidsmatter' 'Mindmatters', Lifeline 'Safetalk', Mental Health First Aid - Providing opportunities for students to voice any concerns they may have in a safe environment e.g. Circle time, Guardian time - Engagement of school Wellbeing Officers and/or specialist services for delivery of programs and/or individual/group counselling - Regular engagement of School Police Liaison Officer, Troy Lucca, to address students about cyber safety and on line bullying - Regularly recognising and acknowledging students who demonstrate appropriate behaviours that promote and restore positive, friendly relationships - Vigilant classroom, playground and transition supervision - Provision of safe and structured playground spaces and activities at break times

-3.4 Students are asked to:
+3.4 Students are educated to: